Lecter9000/Lecter9000/README.md

 ## Hi there, I'm Kamil 👋

-##🔭 I’m currently working on my degree in Financial Analytics
+##🔭 I’m currently working on my degree in Financial Analytics hoping to refine & utlize toolset from my previous education in Mathematics.

 ### 🛠️ Tech Stack & Tools
 <p align="left">